efugier/smartcat/README.md

           Print version
 ```

-Currently only supporting openai but build to work with multple ones seemlessly if competitors emerge.
+Currently only supporting openai and chatgpt but build to work with multple ones seemlessly if competitors emerge.

+You can use it to accomplish tasks in the CLI but also in your editors (if they are good unix citizens, i.e. works with shells commands and text streams) to complete, refactor, write tests... anything!

 ## Installation